bsidesvi/visrs.github.io/about.md

 ---

-The Vancouver Island Security Research Society (VISRS) was founded is to promote, evolve, and facilitate collaboration, research and development within the information and cyber security community on Vancouver Island
+The Vancouver Island Security Research Society (VISRS) is a non-profit organization that aims to foster and support the information and cyber security community on Vancouver Island.
+VISRS does this by creating and hosting events, workshops, and forums where security professionals can learn, share, and collaborate with each other.
+VISRS also connects local businesses, academics, and society members with security experts and resources.
-VISRS achieves this by Providing an ongoing open, safe, and inclusive forum to share learning, knowledge, skills, experience, ideas and innovation in the information and cyber security field.

 ## Board of Directors